Back to all posts

 After you’ve worked on loosening the muscles, it’s important to follow up with some gentle stretching to help restore flexibility and length.
 One of the best and simplest stretches is the cross-body arm stretch.
 Bring your affected arm straight across your chest and use your other arm to gently pull it closer to your body until you feel a stretch in the back of your shoulder.
 Hold for at least 30 seconds, making sure to breathe deeply and avoid bouncing.
 Remember, stretching should never be painful.
 These gentle movements can help maintain mobility and prevent future tightness.

-What to Expect During Your Professional Shoulder Massage
+After Your Professional Massage

 Walking into a professional massage studio for the first time can feel a little mysterious, but it’s a straightforward process designed entirely around you and your comfort.
 Knowing what happens from start to finish can help you relax and get the most out of your session.
 A therapeutic massage isn’t just about the time spent on the table; it’s a collaborative experience between you and your therapist.
 It begins with a conversation, moves into a personalized treatment, and ends with a plan to help you maintain that feeling of relief long after you leave.